-This factsheet offers ‘10 shifts’ in L&D practice which provide a framework for L&D professionals to measure themselves against to understand where they are currently operating, the overall goal they want to achieve and consider gaps, progress, actions and priorities for each.
+This factsheet offers ‘10 shifts’ in L&D which provide a framework for L&D professionals to measure themselves against to audit their current practice and the overall goal they want to achieve.
+It allows practitioners to consider gaps, progress, actions and priorities for each.
 There’re also links to further information within each area.

 The CIPD is at the heart of change happening across L&D, supporting practitioners in providing insights and resources.
 Connect with us through our Leading in Learning network.

 What are the 10 shifts in evolving L&D practice?

-Current research offers L&D professionals strong evidence for their central role in driving organisational performance.
+There’s strong evidence for L&D professionals’ central role in driving organisational performance.
 To achieve this, they need to go beyond offering training courses and work closely with the business to provide resources that addresses current and future organisational capability demand.
-Our Professionalising learning and development report highlights that L&D professionals want to move from a traditional approach to one that embraces the areas that are mentioned in the 10 shifts.
-However, whilst their desire is strong, 78% feel their organisation’s senior leaders preferring a more traditional L&D offering and are blockers in moving to a future-focused approach.
+Our Professionalising learning and development report highlighted that L&D professionals’ desire to move from a traditional approach to one that embraces the areas that are mentioned in this factsheet.
+However, over three quarters feel their organisation’s senior leaders preferring a more traditional L&D offering and are blockers in moving to a future-focused approach.
 We believe there are clear opportunities to engage learners and drive organisational performance by embracing the 10 shifts.
 Find out how specialist learning and development knowledge fits into our new Profession Map.

-The 10 shifts may well challenge a ‘traditional training’ approach to meeting organisational needs.
-However, whilst challenging it, we believe there is still a place for formal face-to-face facilitated learning that fully aligns with business needs as well as taking advantage of a range of digital offerings.
+The 10 shifts may well challenge a traditional training approach to meeting organisational needs.
+However, whilst challenging it, we believe there’s still a place for formal face-to-face facilitated learning when addressing relevant performance gaps, as well as taking advantage of a range of digital offerings.